-The Early Immersion Program begins in Senior Kindergarten.
-It offers 100% French instruction in the classroom until the end of grade 3, although some specialist subjects may be taught in English.
-English instruction is gradually introduced beginning in grade 4 until it becomes a half-day program from Grades 6-8.
+Early French Immersion begins in Senior Kindergarten.
+All class activities are conducted in French until the end of Grade 3, although some specialist subjects like Physical Education may be taught in English.

 English is introduced in Grade 4 for about one hour per day and increases to half of the daily class time by Grade 6.

 After Grade 8, students continue the French Immersion program at designated secondary schools.
 Students who successfully complete a minimum of 10 credits in French at the secondary school level are eligible for a Certificate of Bilingual Studies in French.